kadamwhite/talks/2018/wceu/slides.md

 ???

-If your docs are kept next to your code in the same repository, it's easy to remember to update the docs when you update the code — or you can go even further, and write the docs _first_.
+If our docs are colocated with our code in the same repository, it's easier to remember to update them when we update the code — or we can go even further, and write the docs first.

 Imagine you need a new feature.
 Instead of starting with code, create a markdown file in an empty directory.

-Fill out that file with architectural notes on the challenges you face, how your team expects to approach them.
-Explain the API you intend to build as you would to a user, and you'll spot issues before you even begin to code!
+Fill out that file with architectural notes on the challenges you face, and how your team expects to approach them.

-You're giving yourself a chance to think through the project without the overhead of constantly changing code every time you change your mind about something.

-This file will live on as part of the project when you do begin writing your unit tests and implementing the feature, and in the end, that markdown file becomes the readme for the new functionality.

 ---

-### README.md <small>is your most important file</small>

-> READMEs are often the single source of documentation that users will come across
->
-> <small><em>~ Gabrielle von Koss, JSConf EU 2018</em></small>
+## Documentation changes are <strong><em>cheap</em></strong>, code changes are <em><strong>expensive</strong></em>

 ???

-So at the very least, even if you do not write dozens of nested READMEs, CONTRIBUTING.md files, issue and pull request templates,

-do not underestimate the README.

-Every project should have a README, and it should be considered in as much depth as the code it documents.

-Documentation does not _have_ to come first, but it is not acceptable for documentation to be an afterthought.
+Explain what you intend to build as you would to a user, and you'll spot issues before you even begin to code!
+You're giving yourself a chance to think through the design without the overhead of constantly changing code every time you change your mind about something.

+Once you do finally write the code, this file lives on to become the README for the new functionality.

 ---